-If Guillain-Barré syndrome Guillain-Barré Syndrome (GBS) Guillain-Barré syndrome is a form of polyneuropathy causing muscle weakness, which usually worsens over a few days to weeks, then slowly returns to normal on its own.
-With treatment, people... read more developed within 6 weeks after a tetanus vaccine was given, people should talk to their doctor about whether future vaccinations are advisable.
+If Guillain-Barré syndrome Guillain-Barré Syndrome (GBS) Guillain-Barré syndrome is a form of polyneuropathy causing muscle weakness, which usually worsens over a few days to weeks, then slowly improves or returns to normal on its own.
+With treatment... read more developed within 6 weeks after a tetanus vaccine was given, people should talk to their doctor about whether future vaccinations are advisable.

 Centers for Disease Control and Prevention (CDC): Information statement about Td vaccine